Is Solar Panel Cleaning Worth It? The Numbers Don't Lie

 In this scenario, an annual $220 clean doesn’t fully pay back in year one on electricity value alone.
 But this ignores:

-- Compounding losses — skip cleaning for 2 years and the 30–40% efficiency loss makes the maths much clearer
+- Compounding losses — skip cleaning for 2 years and the 30–40% efficiency loss makes the question “is solar panel cleaning worth it” much easier to answer

 - Panel longevity — unclean panels degrade faster; prolonged heavy soiling accelerates cell degradation